Germany in the Eurovision Song Contest 2016: At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 As a member of the "Big Five", Germany automatically qualified to compete in the final on 14 May 2016.
 In addition to their participation in the final, Germany is also required to broadcast and vote in one of the two semi-finals.
 This would have been regularly decided via a draw held during the semi-final allocation draw on 25 January 2016, however, prior to the draw, ARD requested of the European Broadcasting Union that Germany be allowed to broadcast and vote in the second semi-final on 12 May 2016, which was approved by the contest's Reference Group.

 In Germany, the two semi-finals were broadcast on EinsFestival and Phoenix and the final was broadcast on Das Erste.
 All broadcasts featured commentary by Peter Urban.
+The final was watched by 9.38 million viewers in Germany, which meant a market share of 36.7 per cent.
 The German spokesperson, who announced the top 12-point score awarded by the German jury during the final, was Barbara Schöneberger.